-- 5.66 Mergers can generate efficiencies and can increase rivalry to the extent that it is likely to prevent an SLC occurring in a market.
+- 5.66 Mergers can generate efficiencies and can increase rivalry to the extent that it is likely to prevent a SLC occurring in a market.
 For example, efficiencies can enhance the merged firm's ability and incentive to compete, which may result in lower prices, improved quality, enhanced service, or new products for customers.
 For example, a merger between two smaller and weaker competitors to form a more effective competitor may generate efficiencies that increase rivalry by exerting greater competitive pressure on its larger competitors. - 5.67 Where efficiency gains are claimed to have a positive effect on rivalry, their impact is assessed as an integral part of the SLC analysis.
 The key question is whether the claimed efficiency will enhance rivalry among the remaining players in the market.
 Such efficiencies could occur where a merger between two smaller firms stimulates the combined firm to invest more in R&D and increase rivalry in the market through innovation, or where efficiencies make coordination less likely or effective by enhancing the incentive of a maverick to lower price or by creating a new maverick firm. - 5.68 Possible efficiencies may include cost savings (fixed or variable), more intensive use of existing capacity, economies of scale or scope, or demand-side efficiencies such as increased network size or product quality.
-Such efficiencies can also be considered in assessing those merger situations where there is likely to be an SLC.
-This is discussed in further detail in Part 7. - 5.69 CCCS is of the view that there must be compelling evidence to show that efficiency gains will lead to increased rivalry and will prevent an SLC.
-Such evidence must show that the efficiencies would: - be timely, likely and sufficient to prevent an SLC arising (having regard to the effect on rivalry that would otherwise result from the merger); and - be merger specific, i.e. a direct consequence of the merger, judged relative to what would happen without it. - 5.70 Such evidence might, for example, include the quantum and source of projected cost savings, which are contained in pre or post-announcement merger planning and strategy documents, to be complemented by objective factual and accounting information to verify the proposed cost saving claims.
-External consultancy reports pre or post-dating the merger may also be helpful in this context.
-A similar discussion on the assessment of net economic efficiencies can be found in Part 7.
+Such efficiencies can also be considered in assessing those merger situations where there is likely to be a SLC.
+This is discussed in further detail in Part 7.

+- 5.69 CCS is generally sceptical that efficiency gains will lead to increased rivalry and will prevent a SLC unless there is compelling evidence.
+This is partly because of the information asymmetries between CCS and the merger parties in respect of efficiency claims.
+The onus is therefore on the merger parties to demonstrate their case on the basis of the information available to them.
+Merger parties must provide evidence that the efficiencies: - Would be timely, likely and sufficient to prevent a SLC arising (having regard to the effect on rivalry that would otherwise result from the merger); and. - Would be merger specific, i.e. a direct consequence of the merger, judged relative to what would happen without it. - 5.70 Such evidence might, for example, include the quantum and source of projected cost-savings, which are contained in pre- merger planning and strategy documents, to be complemented by objective factual and accounting information to verify the proposed cost saving claims.
+External consultancy reports pre-dating the merger may also be helpful in this context.